manishsubah/My_Portfolio/SETUP.md

 ## Important Notes

 - **Code Generation Required**: This project uses AutoRoute and Injectable which require code generation.
 You MUST run `build_runner` before the app will compile.

+- **Contact Configuration**: You MUST set up `lib/core/config/app_config.dart` before running the app.
+Copy from the example file and fill in your contact details.
+This file is gitignored for security.

 - **Resume PDF**: The resume viewer expects a PDF file at `assets/resume/resume.pdf`.
 If the file doesn't exist, a placeholder message will be shown.